 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Bucks County Community College, approximately 13% of students took out student loans averaging $5,279 a year.
 That adds up to $21,116 over four years for those students.

 The student loan default rate at Bucks County Community College is 5.1%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

 Contact details for Bucks County Community College are given below.

 |Address:||275 Swamp Rd, Newtown, PA 18940-4106|

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.

-In 2017-2018, 3,257 students took at least one online class at Bucks County Community College.
-This is an increase from the 2,710 students who took online classes the previous year.
+In 2020-2021, 5,011 students took at least one online class at Bucks County Community College.
+This is a decrease from the 6,701 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 *The racial-ethnic minorities count is calculated by taking the total number of students and subtracting white students, international students, and students whose race/ethnicity was unknown.
 This number is then divided by the total number of students at the school to obtain the racial-ethnic minorities percentage.